taylorjg/PotterDictionary/README.md

 ## Description

-During an interview recently, I paired with the candidate on the Harry Potter kata.
+During an interview recently, I paired with a candidate on the Harry Potter kata.
 The candidate elected to use a dictionary to store the collection of books.
 I have not seen this done using a dictionary before and I was curious to see how it would turn out.
 In the end, we only got the first 2 or 3 simple tests finished.
 So, I decided to